* Global oil inventories are falling -OPEC

 "There is clear evidence that the market is rebalancing," OPEC's secretary general Mohammad Barkindo told Reuters on Monday.

-OPEC has led an effort to cut output this year to end years of overproduction that created a huge supply overhang.
+OPEC has led an effort to cut output to end years of overproduction that created a huge supply overhang.

 The bank also said political disputes between the United States and Iran could drive oil prices higher.

-Short-term price support was also coming from the United States, where 85 percent of U.S. Gulf of Mexico oil production, or 1.49 million barrels a day, was offline following Hurricane Nate, the U.S. Department of the Interior's Bureau of Safety and Environmental Enforcement said late on Monday.
+Short-term price support was also coming from the United States, where 85 percent of U.S. Gulf of Mexico oil production, or 1.49 million barrels a day, was offline following Hurricane Nate, according to the U.S. Department of the Interior's Bureau of Safety and Environmental Enforcement late on Monday.

 Oil companies evacuated staff from Gulf platforms and curtailed output ahead of the storm, which hit the region last weekend.

-But traders said they did not expect these disruptions to last long.
+Traders said they did not expect the disruptions to last long.